carlosfcpinto/ebpf_thesis/notes.md

 ## Signed eBPF programs

-On going topic, perharps important to prevent third party eBPF programs from being loaded in the first place, as well as making sure that the program we intend to run is the correct one and has not been tampered with
+Ongoing topic, perharps important to prevent third party eBPF programs from being loaded in the first place, as well as making sure that the program we intend to run is the correct one and has not been tampered with

 ## Miscellaneous